To bob or not to bob in 1924 –

 Seven million American women have bobbed their hair this April of 1924 as I write.
 It appears also that women are shunning their local barber and travelling great distances to the salons of New York to be sure they get the particular kind of bob, Dutch, boyish or clubbed which will set off their individuality to best advantage.

-For the great majority of the bobbed hair sisterhood it’s a choice between learning how to to use the iron and the tight curlers every night, or spending money for the daily, semi-weekly or weekly marcelle and accompanying trim.
-Even the permanent marcel wave doesn’t take care of itself, but needs regular water-waving to preserve the natural appearance.
+For the great majority of the bobbed hair sisterhood it’s a choice between learning how to to use the iron and the tight curlers every night, or spending money for the daily, semi-weekly or weekly Marcel and accompanying trim.
+Even the permanent Marcel wave doesn’t take care of itself, but needs regular water-waving to preserve the natural appearance.

 So the true cost of having a bob haircut is at least $5 for the initial bob hairstyle and $2 a week thereafter.
 This totals – and I’m being conservative girls, a minimum of $107 a year.
 Many women spend much more weekly so the cost is often much much higher.
 Not that the hairdressers are complaining!